For drummers today, electronic drum sets offer a range of distinct advantages over acoustic drum kits.

 It’s extendable, meaning you can buy more parts, such as drum pads, and increase your kit size.

-The quality of the drum samples here is quite high and better than most on the market.
+The quality of the drum samples here is quite high and actually better than most on the market.

 In this respect you get maximum positioning but lose out on the realism of proper acoustic kit hardware.

 A great feature of the TD-1K is its ability to take an MP3 input for play along purposes.